 For transportation and museums, there are several options.
 You can buy everything a la carte, or you can buy a single pass, or several passes, some which combine both which is why I’m putting these two subjects together.
 What you want to see, and how you want to do it, and how much you want to spend will determine which you choose.

 Or, if you will be there for more than 3 or 4 days, you might consider a Navigo Metro pass which is good for 7 days, Monday through Sunday, specifically.
 This can be used for unlimited rides, including to and from the airport for about US$30 (as of 2018).
 If you plan on using public transportation to get at least one way from the airport this makes it an exceptional deal because the RER train costs about 10 euro alone.
-Take a look at here for details on the Navigo pass.
+Take a look here for details on the Navigo pass.

 TIP: If you want to buy a card, make sure you bring a 2.5cm x 2cm photo with you (this is like a passport photo).

 Taking the train from Charles de Gaulle Airport into the city: Taxis can be expensive, so we like to take public transportation from the airport whenever possible.
-This page on the Paris By Train website offers step by step instructions on how to take the RER train from the airport to central Paris.
+This page on the Paris By Train website offers step-by-step instructions on how to take the RER train from the airport to central Paris.

 There is a “Museum Pass” which only covers museums and the “Paris Pass” which covers museums, transportation, and some other stuff.
 I’ll say up front I think the Paris Pass is overpriced for what you get.
 For us, buying separate Museum Passes (2, 4 or 6 days) and a weekly Navigo card made more sense financially and for flexibility.